 Some employers control OHS risks at their workplace by getting help from sources outlined in this guidance.
 Other employers may choose to build in-house OHS skills.
 In the long term, and depending on the workplace circumstances, using in-house OHS skills is a good way to improve workplace health and safety.
 Methods to improve in-house OHS skills include the following:

 The size of the organisation and its resources will play a role in how it provides training.
 Training can take place in-house or through tertiary institutions and TAFE colleges, unions, employer associations and private training providers.
-More information about OHS training service providers is available on the WorkSafe website or contact the WorkSafe Advisory Service on 1800 136 089.
+More information about OHS training service providers is available on the WorkSafe website or contact the WorkSafe Advisory Service.

 Employing or engaging a suitably qualified person